geocomPP/sdvwR/refs.Rmd

 Venables, W. N., Smith, D. M., & Team, R. D. C. (2013).
 An introduction to R. The Comprehensive R Archive Network (CRAN).
 Retrieved from http://cran.ma.imperial.ac.uk/doc/manuals/r-devel/R-intro.pdf .

 Wickham, H. (2009). ggplot2: elegant graphics for data analysis.
 Springer.

+Wickham, H. (2010).
+A Layered Grammar of Graphics.
+American Statistical Association, Institute of Mathematics Statistics and Interface Foundation of North America Journal of Computational and Graphical Statistics.
+19, 1: 3-28.

+# Endnotes

+1. R's name originates from the creators of R, Ross Ihaka and Robert Gentleman.
+R is an open source implementation of the statistical programming language S, so its name is also a play on words that makes implicit reference to this.

+2. R is notoriously difficult to search for on major search engines, as it is such a common letter with many other uses beyond the name of a statistical programming language.
+This should not be a deterrent, as R has a wealth of excellent online resources.
+To overcome the issue, you can either be more specific with the search term (e.g. "R spatial statistics") or use an R specific search engine such as [rseek.org](http://www.rseek.org/).
+You can also search of online help *from within R* using the command `RSiteSearch`.
+E.g. `RSiteSearch("spatial statistics")`.
+Experiment and see which you prefer!